FeatherFramework/feather-shops/README.md

 Shops has non-privileged creator/mutator and creator-scoped audit trust; Admin policy grants it only create/update actions.
 Restart does not resume a suspended/dissolved
 organization: activation replay is a historical receipt, not a new lifecycle edit.
-Organization treasury accounts remain a separate next slice.
-Existing payment destinations and durable order recovery remain unchanged.
-Recipe/deployment integration must add Organizations before Shops.
+New payments now use Economy's organization treasury accounts; existing accepted payment destinations remain fixed.
+Recipe/deployment integration must add Organizations and the configured Admin service policy before Shops.
 After manifest changes run `refresh` and restart the touched resources.
 Run `ShopOrganizationContractSmokeTest` for 8 read-only checks with the default shop, then restart Shops and repeat to verify stable linkage and bootstrap audit counts.